 After working for a nonprofit for a while and learning ASL for my son, I eventually began working as an ASL interpreter.
 I participated in NaNoWriMo for the first time, but was spending most of my free time looking for continuing education.
 I then went back to school at Western Oregon University to earn my MS in Education (with a focus on Deaf Ed), and had the chance to practice my APA style of writing (English uses MLA, and Education uses APA citation styles).

-Upon graduating, I worked a short-term job that was close to my home, and enrolled in the US History Graduate Certificate program at American Public University (where I will then continue into the MA program).
-I took what was mean to be a temporary position as a Teacher of the Deaf for Northwest Regional Educational Service District.
+Upon graduating, I worked a short-term job that was close to my home, and completed the US History Graduate Certificate program at American Public University, and also completed a MA in History (which uses Chicago instead of MLA or APA).
+I took what was meant to be a temporary position as a Teacher of the Deaf for Northwest Regional Educational Service District.
 Circumstances worked out that allowed me to stay, and I work there full time.

 As someone who has always been politically active, I have helped my daughter with her writing, but also been wishing for a way to get more involved than just turning in papers.
 As opportunities have arisen, then, I have had work published by mental health publications, political parties, and others, and figured I should consolidate them all in one place.

-I'm a little cranky, a pragmatist, and a good person (if not always a nice one).
+I'm a little cranky as a general rule, a pragmatist, and a good person (if not always a nice one).
 I cherish kindness and compassion, opportunity, forgiveness and effort.
 I write about disabilities, accessibility, parenting, education, geekdom, Portland, and other topics of general interest.